The Search Part 3: Contract to Close + Post Purchase

 Because these homes have special rules, the program administrator must perform extra reviews before you can close.
 These requirements vary by program but often include:

-Any required forms or acknowledgements tied to the deed restriction
+Required forms and acknowledgements: You may need to complete final forms, disclosures, or acknowledgements tied to the deed restriction or program.

 If something is missing, it usually creates a timing issue, not a permanent problem.
 The key is to respond quickly and submit complete information.